mongodb/docs/source/includes/api/list-tables/restore-job-response-documents.rst

      - :ref:`ObjectId <document-bson-type-object-id>`
      - ID of the :term:`cluster` represented by the restore job.

+       Only present for a restore of a :term:`cluster`.

    * - ``created``
      - timestamp
      - The exact point in time when the restore job was requested in